 Reset Root Password with the Helper ISO

 Every EDBB VPS ships with a password-helper ISO.
-Booting from it lets you assign a brand-new root password without reinstalling the operating system or touching your disks.
+Booting from it lets you assign a new root password without reinstalling the operating system or touching your disks.

 Before You Start